SE-GH/SQLCode/README.md

 # SQLCode

-SQL Code of all portfolio projects
+SQL Code for all portfolio projects